AnthonyLloyd/CsCheck/README.md

 ### Portfolio Calculation
 **Single** is used to find, pin and continue to check a suitable generated example e.g. to cover a certain codepath.
 **Hash** is used to find and check a hash for a number of results.
-It saves a cache of the results on a successful hash check and each subsequent run will fail with actual vs expected at the first point of any difference.
+It saves a temp cache of the results on a successful hash check and each subsequent run will fail with actual vs expected at the first point of any difference.
-Together Single and Hash eliminate the need to commit data files in regression testing while also giving detailed information of any change.
+Together **Single** and **Hash** eliminate the need to commit data files in regression testing while also giving detailed information of any change.

 ```csharp
 [Fact]
 public void Portfolio_Small_Mixed_Example()